ray-project/ray/doc/source/ray-observability/ray-metrics.rst

 Now, you can access grafana using the default grafana url, `http://localhost:3000`.
 If this is your first time, you can login with the username: `admin` and password `admin`.

 You can then see the default dashboard by going to dashboards -> manage -> Ray -> Default Dashboard.
+The same dashboard is also accessible via :ref:`Ray Dashboard <ray-dashboard>`.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard/default_grafana_dashboard.png
     :align: center

 .. _application-level-metrics: